-Switch ON the AIR COND 1, 2, 3, 4, and 5, and AIR COND PUMP breakers on the AC Distribution Panel.
-Adjust the temperature using the control panels.
+Switch ON the AIR COND 1, 2, and 3, and AIR COND PUMP breakers on the AC Distribution Panel inside the port electrical cabinet in the atrium.
+Adjust the temperature in both staterooms using the control panel located on the port side of the master stateroom.